Edit Template

 Angel Dube

 Angel Dube is involved in Information Management and Community Development.
-She is commited to aiding vulnerable groups in society
+She is committed to aiding vulnerable groups in society.

 Ellen Nijland-Demmer